simpleviewinc/cms-bootcamp/README.md

-# cms-bootcamp
+# CMS Bootcamp
-A training program to get new CMS Operations developers up to speed in their first 2 weeks.
+A training program to get new CMS Operations developers up to speed in their first ~2.5 weeks.

 Each module will come with a training course and series of assessments to be completed.
-The "Estimate Time Needed" accounts for both the course and completion of the assessments in order to keep the bootcamp to 2 weeks.
+The "Estimate Time Needed" accounts for both the course and completion of the assessments in order to keep the bootcamp to roughly 2 weeks.

 ## Week 1
 ### HTML